 - Permitting fees

-How the Solar Tax Credit Works with Battery Storage
+Claiming the Solar Tax Credit for Battery Storage

-You can claim the 30% tax credit if you install solar panels with battery storage, add a battery to an existing solar panel system, or install a standalone solar battery that charges from the electric grid.
+You can claim the tax credit for solar plus battery installations, battery add-ons to an existing solar panel system, and standalone batteries that charge from the electric grid.

 How Much Can You Save with the Solar Tax Credit?